covaithe/calculator_katas/README.md

 I'm mostly doing this so that I can use this as a base for trying to refactor into a strategy pattern.

+EDIT:

+This is after doing the refactor.
+It went pretty smoothly and I'm happy.
+This might be the way to go?